timtk1/MALDI2Alz/README.md

 # Multimodal MALDI-2
-Multimodal MALDI-2 Imaging for Spatial Neurolipidomics in Alzheimer's disease
+Multimodal MALDI-2 Imaging for Spatial Neurolipidomics in Alzheimer's disease.

+This repo contains code for (1) parsing raw Bruker timsTOF MALDI-2 data into Python and MATLAB, (2) registering MALDI imaging data to fluroescence data and extracting plaque-features, (3) extracting spatial transcriptomic data from external data sets into MATLAB.

 ## Installation